MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-on-remote-assist-mobile.md

 ## Supported scenarios

-The following table shows the type of calls supported on Dynamics 365 Remote Assist mobile and limitations for each type of call.
+The following table shows the type of calls supported on Dynamics 365 Remote Assist and limitations for each type of call.

 |Type of call|Limitations|
 |----------------------------------------------------------|----------------------------------------------------------|